The Spiral Periodic Table

 The spiral visualises this process.
 Reading from rim to core, we see energy condensing into increasingly complex configurations.
 The lighter elements come first — the simplest stable patterns.
 As complexity builds, more elaborate configurations become possible, including the secondary elaborations of the transition metals and the tertiary elaborations of the lanthanides.

-The periodic table is not a catalogue.
+The periodic table is not just a catalogue.
 It is a map of how the universe builds complexity through stable energy configurations.

 9. Design Features